sahil-rawat/sahil-rawat.github.io/_posts/2021-07-02-Bug-Bounty.md

 Keep-Alive: timeout=5, max=997
 Server: Apache
 Set-Cookie: mykey=myvalue; expires=Mon, 17-Jul-2017 16:06:00 GMT; Max-Age=31449600;
 ```

 Similarly Breaking down the response line by line:

-1. the First Line determines the response code, for example. success, redirect, etc. More about this in the next section
+> 1. First Line determines the response code, for example. success, redirect, etc. More about this in the next section
+>
-2. the Second line tells the browser to keep the connection alive for further more requests.
+> 2. Second line tells the browser to keep the connection alive for further more requests.
+>
-3. the Third line determines the encoding applied to the response data, this is useful for the browser so that browser could decode this data before rendering
+> 3. Third line determines the encoding applied to the response data, this is useful for the browser so that browser could decode this data before rendering
+>
-4. the Fourth line specifies the type of data that is received, for example, HTML.
+> 4. Fourth line specifies the type of data that is received, for example, HTML.
+>
-5. the Fifth line is the date which is pretty self-explanatory.
+> 5. Fifth line is the date which is pretty self-explanatory.
+>
-6. the Sixth line hints to the browser about how the connection may be used to set a timeout and a maximum amount of requests.
+> 6. Sixth line hints to the browser about how the connection may be used to set a timeout and a maximum amount of requests.
+>
-7. the Seventh line is the server that is sending the response.
+> 7. Seventh line is the server that is sending the response.
+>
-8. the Eighth line sends the cookie from the server to the browser, to set multiple cookies this header needs to be defined multiple times.
+> 8. Eighth line sends the cookie from the server to the browser, to set multiple cookies this header needs to be defined multiple times.

 These are just some of the common headers associated with HTTP Requests and Responses, There are many more headers apart from it that are used depending on the underlying server.